 The Academic Success Center (ASC), staffed by faculty and success coaches, coordinates academic support for students.
 It offers free drop-in tutoring throughout the year for all BFIT students, Monday through Friday from 7am-5pm.
-All our tutors are BFIT faculty.
+Our tutors are BFIT faculty, and peer tutors hired by the Director of Learning.
 The ASC houses tutoring for Math, Physics, English and Computer Technology, with tutoring for major courses available in labs.